-AEMC 2015, Review of the last resort planning power guidelines, Proposed guidelines, 23 July 2015, Sydney
+AEMC 2015, Last resort planning power guidelines, 24 September 2015, Sydney

 About the AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.